Nemo3003/cse210-04/README.md

 * If the player touches a rock they lose a point.
 * Gems and rocks are removed when the player touches them.
 * The game continues until the player closes the window.

+!IMPORTANT!
+The game is in the "Greed" folder